Create a new project#

 make help

-Installing the Codebase and Dependencies#
+Installing the code base and dependencies#

 Install both the Plone backend and frontend with: